ros/catkin/doc/user_guide/getting_started.rst

   $ catkin_init_workspace

 The last command creates a CMakeLists.txt link in `src`.
 We now have an empty catkin workspace.
-As usual with cmake, we create a build folder where all build output will go to (e.g. compiled files)::
+As usual with CMake, we create a build folder where all build output will go to (e.g. compiled files)::

   $ cd ~/groovy_overlay